Joe Craddock is in his second season as the program’s offensive coordinator and quarterbacks coach at Arkansas.

 Craddock played at Middle Tennessee from 2004-08 and was a team captain his senior year.
 He also played baseball for the Blue Raiders in 2008.

 A native of Chelsea, Alabama, Craddock earned a bachelor’s degree in liberal arts at Middle Tennessee in 2008.
-He and his wife, Abby, have one daughter, Charlie.
+He and his wife, Abby, have a daughter, Charlie, and a son, Cain.